 Watch out for scams

-As coronavirus pandemic-related relief draws to a close and student loan payments start to become due, scammers have ramped up attempts to defraud people out of their money.
+As coronavirus pandemic-related relief draws to a close and student loan payments become due, scammers have ramped up attempts to defraud people out of their money.
 Scammers may claim you’re eligible for immediate loan forgiveness through “Biden Loan Forgiveness” or “CARES Act Loan Forgiveness”.
 These student loan discharge programs don’t exist.

-The U.S. Department of Education has expanded loan forgiveness opportunities for disabled persons and borrowers defrauded by defunct schools or working full time for the government or a nonprofit.
+The U.S. Department of Education has expanded loan forgiveness opportunities for disabled persons and borrowers defrauded by defunct schools or working full-time for the government or a nonprofit.
 But none of those changes affect private student loans.
 So if someone contacts you and asks for personal information or money to cancel your student loan debt, it’s a scam.